-The total investment return over 2017 as shown in the Company's IFRS financial statements was £29,103m (2016: £55,099m).
+The total investment return over 2018 as shown in the Company's IFRS financial statements was $\pounds(10,768)$ m (2017: £29,103m).
 This comprised two elements as follows.

 The vast majority of assets on the Company's balance sheet are held for unit-linked and index-linked contracts and therefore the nature of the business written is such that investment returns on these assets contribute directly to the value of policyholder units.
 Assets are invested in line with the fund choices made by the policyholders and the returns achieved consist of dividends, interest and other income receivable, unrealised and realised gains/losses as appropriate.
-The investment return over 2017 on assets held for linked contracts was £29,102m (2016: £55,098m), with investment management expenses of £116m (2016: £130m).
+The investment return over 2018 on assets held for linked contracts was $\pounds(10,771)$ m (2017: £29,102m), with investment management expenses of £136m (2017: £116m).

 Shareholder assets are primarily held to provide liquidity and capital security, as distinct from targeting specific investment returns.
-The investment return over 2017 on the shareholder assets was £0.5m (2016: £1m) and is included in the overall operating profit figure shown in section A.2 above.
-The investment return relates almost entirely to gains achieved on holdings of UK government bonds.
-A minor amount arises as interest on cash and short-term deposit holdings.
+The investment return over 2018 on the shareholder assets was £2m (2017: £1m) and is included in the overall operating profit figure shown in section A.2 above.
+The investment return relates to gains achieved on holdings of UK government bonds, together with interest on cash and short-term deposit holdings.
 The expense incurred in the investment of shareholder assets is de minimis.